jotavare/42-resources/README.md

 ## **OTHERS**

-Various online tools, resources, and curiosities.
+Various tools, resources, curiosities, ... of not particular order or importance.

 | Website | Description | Source |
 | :------ | :---------- | :----- |